 Enhance and build knowledge regarding the use of and development of safety plans for victims of child abuse including physical, emotional and sexual abuse as well as neglect.
 Provide disciplines within multi-disciplinary teams to develop plans to help attend to the safety of children who have been subjected to abuse and neglect.
 Identify the key elements to consider when contemplating or developing a safety plan.
 Recognize what it means to make a safety plan, who can make a safety plan, be a part of the safety plan, and what, if any, documentation do I need when putting a safety plan in place.Watch Now Regarding Safety Planning for Victims of Child Abuse

-Explore the wide range of effects child maltreatment has on the individual, family, and community.
-Learn how professionals implementing trauma-informed practices can help to mitigate these effects and promote resilience and healing.
-Learn new strategies to address the mental health needs of victims, including tips for coordinating care among agencies investigating and prosecuting child maltreatment.View Catalog Regarding Strategies for Supporting Resilience and Healing in Victims of Child Maltreatment
+Child maltreatment has a wide range of effects on the individual, family, and community, however; professionals implementing trauma-informed practices can help to mitigate these effects and promote resilience and healing.
+This course will provide strategies to address the mental health needs of victims, including tips for coordinating care among agencies investigating and prosecuting child maltreatment.View Catalog Regarding Strategies for Supporting Resilience and Healing in Victims of Child Maltreatment

 Child maltreatment has a wide range of short and long-term effects on the individual, family, and community, however; professionals implementing trauma informed practices can help to mitigate these effects and promote resilience and healing.
 During the webinar, you will review the impact of trauma and focus on strategies to address the mental health needs of victims, including tips for coordinating care among agencies investigating and prosecuting child maltreatment.
 Specific therapeutic models for treating trauma in children and adolescents will also be discussed.Watch Now Regarding Strategies for Supporting Resilience and Healing in Victims of Child Maltreatment